Ravizoce/Techart-Trekkies-E-commerce/README.md

 ### About project
 ## Home
-contains product list , categorised by category, random 3 category are shown every time page is refreshed
+contains product list , categorised by category, random 3 category are shown every time page is refreshed, search box search.
+## filter page
+in this page side filter contain options pric category and brand

+after selecting them and hiting filter, the filteres product are listed

+view all , and categories listed in home also redirect to filter where related product are listed and selexted filter option

+## Add to cart

+Add to cat butten on product card from anywhere add product to cart

+## Cart

+cart button  on the nev bar opens cart page , where cart items are listed, tou can delete them  , purchease button dosnt work

+## profile

+LOGIN and Sign IN with laravel remember me function are addded to the project ,

+from nev menu we can acces login and from login we can access sign up,

+form nev bar after sin in , a profile option is added which is dropdown from bootstrap with option profile and log out

+profile contain user info , from here you can ad Addresseses , change user info and delete account